Difference Between COO and CEO

 The COO works with the company’s CEO (Chief Executive Officer) and CFO (Chief Financial Officer).
 Also, they are the second in line and must finally report to the company’s CEO.
 They are the one who is responsible for maintaining a positive working climate among the employees to motivate them for better results.

 The primary focus of a COO is to look into the company’s internal affairs.
 In different companies, the role and responsibility of a COO vary.
-They are generally found in large firms and do not have any ownership in the company.
+They are found in large firms and do not have any ownership in the company.

 What is CEO?